Harris Academy Greenwich

 Harris Academy Greenwich (formerly Eltham Foundation School) is a coeducational secondary school and sixth form with academy status, located in the Eltham area of the Royal Borough of Greenwich in London, England.
+The Academy was rated 'outstanding' by Ofsted in 2022.

 History

 Eltham Foundation School was converted to an academy status in September 2012 under the sponsorship of the Harris Federation and was renamed Harris Academy Greenwich.
 Previously it had been a foundation school controlled by Greenwich London Borough Council.
 The school continues to coordinate with Greenwich London Borough Council for admissions.